-As a Public Authority, in terms of section CW 38(2) of the Income Tax Act 2007, the Authority is exempt from income tax.
+In terms of section CW 38(2) of the Income Tax Act 2007, the Authority is exempt from income tax.

 Financial instruments

 Financial instruments include both financial assets and financial liabilities.
 The Authority recognises a financial asset or a financial liability on the date the Authority becomes a party to the contractual provisions of the instrument.